The New England Journal of Medicine December 14, 1995

 Bottom Line

-The NINDS trial demonstrated that intravenous recombinant tissue plasminogen activator (rt-PA) administered within 3 hours of symptom onset significantly improves functional outcomes at 3 months in patients with acute ischemic stroke, despite an increased risk of symptomatic intracerebral hemorrhage.
+A landmark, randomized trial demonstrating that intravenous tissue plasminogen activator (t-PA) administered within 3 hours of acute ischemic stroke onset significantly improves functional outcomes at 3 months, despite an increased risk of early symptomatic intracerebral hemorrhage.

 Key Findings

-1. Patients treated with rt-PA were at least 30% more likely to have minimal or no disability at 3 months compared to those in the placebo group.
+4. Overall, patients treated with t-PA were at least 30% more likely to have minimal or no disability at 3 months compared to those receiving placebo.

 Study Design